 You won’t have to travel far within the town to see why – just head straight to the Centenary of Our Lady Help of Christians Catholic Church.

 While the church itself, dating back to 1912, holds its own historical significance filled with artwork from the Old and New Testament, it’s the landscaped Biblical Garden that will steal your attention.

 This rare garden is filled with plants and trees mentioned in the bible – from olive trees to date palms and pistachio nuts – and is adorned with art made from recycled materials.

 Continue your art and culture tour of Bell with a visit to the Bell Bunya Community Centre, which is home to the local Visitor Information Centre, library, art gallery and café.
 Psst – make sure you pick up a homemade scone with fresh crème and rosella jam while visiting the Community Centre.

-Finish your tour with a nostalgic snack at Pips ‘n’ Cherries Café – a favourite with both visitors and locals.
+Make a pitstop on your tour with a nostalgic snack at Pips ‘n’ Cherries Café – a favourite with both visitors and locals.
 Housed inside the old Bell Freemason’s Hall, alongside serving homemade dishes using local ingredients, Pips ‘n’ Cherries stocks locally sourced products including pickles, chutneys, crafts and plants.

 Don’t fill up on too many sweets as you’re going to want to visit the Bellview Pub for dinner to round out your trip.

 If you’ve timed your visit for a Friday evening, expect to find the pub brimming with locals.
 Make sure you find the perfect spot on the verandah to watch the sun go down with views over Dalby.